Greta Thunberg tells House panel fossil fuel subsidies are a 'disgrace'

 Republican Rep. Ralph Norman, S.C., the panel’s ranking member, accused Democrats, who brought in Thunberg for testimony, of playing up 'doomsday scenarios' on climate change.
 "In the past when you talk about climate change, you have said, quote, ‘I want you to panic, I want you to feel the fear I feel every day.
 What particular study or scientific report did you read that made you come to that conclusion?"
 Norman asked Thunberg.

 "Let me just clear that those are metaphors in speeches.
 You often use metaphors," Thunberg replied.
-"Of course I don’t mean literally that I want people to panic.
+"Of course I don’t mean literally that I want people to panic."

-"So there was no scientific study that made me come to that conclusion," Thunberg said.
+"So there was no scientific study that made me come to that conclusion," she added.

 The hearing comes as the Treasury Department proposed eliminating some tax incentives for oil, gas and coal to help pay for President Biden’s $2.2 trillion infrastructure and climate bill, the American Jobs Plan.
 That plan promises to eliminate "special preferences" such as "subsidies, loopholes, and special foreign tax credits for the fossil fuel industry," but some Democrats do not think it goes far enough.